HappySeaFox/sail/EXAMPLES.md

 sail::context::init(SAIL_FLAG_PRELOAD_CODECS);
 sail::image_input input;

-// Find the codec to read JPEGs.
+// Find the codec to load JPEGs.
 //
 sail::codec_info codec_info;
 SAIL_TRY(codec_info::from_extension("JPEG", &codec_info));

-// Instantiate new read options and copy defaults from the read features.
+// Instantiate new load options and copy defaults from the load features.
 //
 sail::read_options read_options;
-SAIL_TRY(codec_info.read_features().to_read_options(&read_options));
+SAIL_TRY(codec_info.load_features().to_read_options(&read_options));

-// Obtain an image data in a buffer: read it from a file etc.
+// Obtain an image data in a buffer: load it from a file etc.
 //
 void *buffer = ...
 size_t buffer_length = ...

-// Initialize reading from memory with our options.
+// Initialize loading from memory with our options.
 The options will be deep copied.
 //
 SAIL_TRY(input.start(buffer, buffer_length, codec_info, read_options));

-// Read just a single frame.
-It's possible to read more frames if any.
+// Load just a single frame.
+It's possible to load more frames if any.
 Just continue
-// reading frames till read_next_frame() returns SAIL_OK.
+// loading frames till load_next_frame() returns SAIL_OK.
 If no more frames are available,
 // it returns SAIL_ERROR_NO_MORE_FRAMES.
 //
 // SAIL always outputs frames of the same size.